AjCodes/FocusUp/README.md

-# 🎯 FocusUp - Gamified Pomodoro App
+# 🎯 FocusUp - Level Up Your Focus

-A mobile productivity app I built for my final project.
-It's basically a Pomodoro timer mixed with RPG game mechanics - you earn XP and level up by completing tasks and staying focused.
-Made with React Native.
+FocusUp is my personal take on productivity.
+I wanted to stop treating focus like a chore and turn it into a game — so I built a Pomodoro app where every task, habit, and work session earns you XP, levels, and coins.
+It’s a mix between Atomic Habits and RuneScape — built for people who want to grind in real life.

 ---

-## ✨ What it does
+## ✨ Why I Built It

-The app helps you stay focused using the Pomodoro technique (25-min work sessions) but makes it fun by adding game elements:
+This project started as my ICT semester project, but it quickly became something bigger.
+I was motivated to create an application that i would use daily to work on my tasks and habits
+So I asked myself: What if daily habits/tasks felt like leveling up a character instead of checking off a list?

+That idea turned into FocusUp — a gamified Pomodoro system that tracks your habits, rewards consistency, and visualizes your growth.

+## ⚙️ Core Features

-- ⏱️ **Timer** - Standard Pomodoro timer with work/break cycles
+- ⏱️ **Pomodoro Timer** - Standard Pomodoro timer with work/break cycles
 - ✅ **Tasks** - A to-do list where each task is like a "quest"
-- 🎯 **Habits** - Daily habits you can track (like going to the gym or studying)
+- 🎯 **Habits** - Daily habits you can track and accumulates streaks
-- 📈 **Leveling System** - You gain XP and level up in 4 categories: Physical, Cognitive, Heart, and Soul
+- 📈 **Leveling System** - You gain XP in one of the 4 categories: Physical, Cognitive, Heart, and Soul
 - 💰 **Coins & Streaks** - Earn rewards for completing sessions and maintain daily streaks
 - 📱 **Works Offline** - Saves everything locally so you can use it without internet

-The interface uses a dark theme with a glass effect that I thought looked pretty cool.
+- 🎨 Dark Glass UI — Minimal, clean, slightly futuristic vibe

 ---

+## 🧠 Reward System

+No limits.
+No arbitrary caps.
+Just smart scaling.

+- The more you do, the smaller the XP returns — but never zero.

+- Working during focus sessions gives 2× rewards

+- Outside sessions = 0.5×

+- Anti-spam logic prevents easy farming

+- Levels follow an exponential XP curve — 1 to 99, RuneScape style

+Every level means something.
+You earn it.

 ## 🛠️ Tech Stack